Package 'TDLM'

 distance

-a squared matrix representing the distance between locations (see Details).
+A squared matrix representing the distance between locations (see Details).

 opportunity

-a squared matrix representing the number of opportunities between locations (see Details).
+A squared matrix representing the number of opportunities between locations (see Details).
 Can be easily computed with extract_opportunities().

 param

-a vector of numeric value(s) used to adjust the importance of distance or opportunity associated with the chosen law.
-A single value or a vector of several parameter values can be used (see Return).
+A numeric vector or a single numeric value used to adjust the importance of distance or opportunity associated with the chosen law.
 Not necessary for the original radiation law or the uniform law (see Details).

 check_names

-a boolean indicating if the ID location are used as vector names, matrix rownames and colnames and if they should be checked (see Note).
+A boolean indicating whether the location IDs used as matrix rownames and colnames should be checked for consistency (see Note).

 Details

-We compute the matrix proba estimating the probability \(p_{ij}\) to observe a trip from location \(i\) to another location \(j\) (\(\sum_{i}\sum_{j} p_{ij}=1\)).
-This probability is based on the demand \(m_{i}\) (argument mass_origin) and the attractiveness \(m_{j}\) (argument mass_destination).
+We compute the matrix proba estimating the probability to observe a trip from one location to another.
+This probability is based on the demand (argument mass_origin) and the attractiveness (argument mass_destination).
 Note that the population is typically used as a surrogate for both quantities (this is why mass_destination = mass_origin by default).
-It also depends on the distance \(d_{ij}\) between locations (argument distance) OR the number of opportunities \(s_{ij}\) between locations (argument opportunity) depending on the chosen law.
-Both the effect of the distance and the number of opportunities can be adjusted with a parameter (argument param) except for the original radiation law or the uniform law.
+It also depends on the distance between locations (argument distance) OR the number of opportunities between locations (argument opportunity) depending on the chosen law.
+Both the effect of the distance and the number of opportunities can be adjusted with a parameter (argument param) except for the original radiation law and the uniform law.

 In this package we consider eight probabilistic laws described in details in Lenormand et al. (2016).
-Four gravity laws (Carey 1858; Zipf 1946; Barthelemy 2011; Lenormand et al. 2016), three intervening opportunity laws (Schneider 1959; Simini et al. 2012; Yang et al. 2014) and a uniform law.
+Four gravity laws (Barthelemy, 2011), three intervening opportunity laws (Schneider, 1959; Simini et al., 2012; Yang et al., 2014) and a uniform law.

 1. Gravity law with an exponential distance decay function (law = "GravExp").
 The arguments mass_origin, mass_destination (optional), distance and param will be used.